ZONESOUND/sonicsensorylab/README.md

 **Managed by ZONESOUND CREATIVE**

-Sonic Sensory Lab is a non-profit platform dedicated to exploring the intersection of sound, technology, and interactive art.
-Our mission is to serve as a dynamic communication hub for our exhibitions, projects, residencies, and experimental research.
-The website is primarily in English and is designed to be easily updated by team members using a user-friendly backend.
+Sonic Sensory Lab is a non-profit platform dedicated to sustaining our operations, communicating with the public, facilitating international exchange, and developing innovative works at the intersection of sound, technology, and interactive art.
+The website is primarily in English and designed for easy updates by team members through a user-friendly backend.

 ## Objectives

-- **Easy Content Management:**
-  Integrated with Decap CMS for a straightforward, Markdown-based editing experience.
-This setup allows team members, including interns and administrative staff, to update content quickly without technical overhead.

-- **Modern, Customizable Design:**
-  Built using the Minimal Mistakes Jekyll theme, the site features a clean, two-column layout.
-Custom CSS modifications ensure a direct and uncluttered visual presentation that aligns with our institutional image.
+- **Smooth Operations:**
+  Ensure easy content updates and management using Decap CMS.

-- **Effective External Communication:**
+- **Effective Communication:**
-  The website acts as our public face, showcasing our projects and experimental initiatives to the world, fostering collaboration and outreach within the art and technology communities.

-- **Non-Profit & Sustainable:**
-  By leveraging free and open-source technologies (such as Jekyll, GitHub Pages, and Decap CMS), the site is maintained at minimal cost while remaining highly flexible and accessible.
+  Serve as our public face to showcase projects, exhibitions, and initiatives.

+- **International Exchange:**
+  Foster global dialogue and collaborations in art and technology.

+- **Creative Development:**
+  Support and present our innovative works.

+## Website

+Visit our website at: [http://zonesound.github.io/sonicsensorylab](http://zonesound.github.io/sonicsensorylab)

 ## Technologies & Packages